teuncm/float-neighbors/README.md

 Converting a float into its hex representation is not trivial.
 Luckily, NumPy provides a method to convert an entire NumPy array to a bytes object: `tobytes/0`.
 We use this method on a NumPy array containing a single float and then use Python's `hex/0` to convert it into hex format.

+Converting a hex representation into a float is done in two steps.
+We can simply use `bytes.fromhex/1` to obtain the bytes representation and then rebuild the (1-element) float array using `np.frombuffer/2` with our custom dtype.

 Printing a 128-bit float directly within an f-string is not possible: internally Python will convert the number to a 64-bit float.
 Hence the print statements for the numerical values are on separate lines: this will circumvent conversion and properly print the float to its full precision.

 #### Summary